UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 Step one is a biggie -- that's 'cause you need a fair bit all working before you can actually have anything to test, really.
 But let's take it bit by bit.

 First, we are doing test driven development, and we already have a test or two.
-So let's run those, and see what we get:
+So let's run those, and see what we get.

+You should now be in a terminal with the current working directory set to where you downloaded ``html_render.py`` and ``test_html_render.py``.
+If you run pytest, it will find the ``test_html_render.py`` file and run the tests in it:

 .. code-block:: bash